Jonah: Historical or Just a Fish Tale?

 “Now the word of the LORD came to Jonah…saying, “Arise, go to Ninevah.’”
 (Jonah 1:1)

 Some argue Jonah is a historical account, while others suggest it is only symbolic and metaphorical.
-Still, others believe it is a fable full of impossible events with little meaning.
-If it is only a fish story or simply metaphorical, why is it in the Bible, and what can it possibly teach us?
+Still, others believe it is simply a fable full of impossible events.

 “He restored the territory of Israel from the entrance of Hamath to the Sea of the Arabah, according to the word of the LORD God of Israel, which He had spoken through His servant Jonah the son of Amittai, the prophet who was from Gath Hepher.”

-Jonah 1:1 confirms the account.
+Jonah 1:1 confirms the account, written two hundred years later.

 “Now the word of the LORD came to Jonah, the son of Amittai.”